 Using a Triac/Diac Circuit

-The next option presented here has not been tested by me, but looks good to me, however many will find the concept dangerous and very undesirable.
+This light dimmer option presented here has not been tested by me, but looks good to me, however many will find the concept dangerous and very undesirable.
+It was taken from an old book.

-I designed the following converter circuit only after doing a thorough research regarding the involved issues and have confirmed it to be safe, but it's my personal point of view, if you find it undesirable better do not try this.
+The actual author of this circuit says that he designed the following converter circuit only after doing a thorough research regarding the involved issues and have confirmed it to be safe.

 The circuit is based on the regular light dimmer switch circuit principle, where the input phase is chopped at the particular voltage marks of the rising AC sine wave.
 Thus the circuit can be used for setting the input voltage at the required 100 V level.

-The pot shown in the circuit should be adjusted for obtaining the required 110V at the output terminals.
+The ratio of the resistors R3/R5 in the circuit has been precisely adjusted for obtaining the required 110V at the output terminals across the load L1.

-A 500 watt iron element coil resistance may be introduced in series with the load for extra safety.
+A 100uF / 400V capacitor can be seen introduced in series with the load for extra safety.

 The last circuit in the order is perhaps the safest from the above because it uses the conventional concept of transfering power through magnetic induction, or in other words here we employ the age old autotransformer concept for making the desired 110V converter.